Cuprate/cuprate/books/protocol/src/consensus_rules/transactions/ring_ct/borromean.md

 ### Borromean Scalar Encoding

 Monero does not check that the scalars `s0` and `s1` are reduced this leads to them, if not reduced, being interpreted as a different scalar by the `slide` function which calculates the 5-NAF of the number.
-The `slide` function restricts it's output to 256 bytes however if the last bit is set on the input this could lead to the
+The `slide` function restricts its output to 256 bytes however if the last bit is set on the input this could lead to the
 5-NAF of the scalar being 257 bytes long.
 There are scalars on the chain which have this behavior.[^scalar-report]

 The scalar `ee` must be a fully reduced scalar as it is compared against the raw bytes of an output from the `hash_to_scalar` function.[^s0-s1-ee-encoding]